Mycenaean Greece: Society and administration

 The state was ruled by a king, the wanax (ϝάναξ), whose role was religious and perhaps also military and judicial.
 The wanax oversaw virtually all aspects of palatial life, from religious feasting and offerings to the distribution of goods, craftsmen and troops.
 Under him was the lāwāgetas ("the leader of the people"), whose role appears mainly religious.
 His activities possibly overlap with the wanax and is usually seen as the second-in-command.
 Both wanax and lāwāgetas were at the head of a military aristocracy known as the eqeta ("companions" or "followers").
+An alternative interpretation has, however, been proposed for the term e-qe-ta; it has been transcribed as hēgwétas, etymologically linked to hēbētēs (ἡβητής) 'in one's prime' and hēbē (ἥβη) 'youth', suggesting that the e-qe-ta were young soldiers who performed duties comparable to those of the ephebes of Classical Greece.
 The land possessed by the wanax is usually the témenos (te-me-no).
 There is also at least one instance of a person, Enkhelyawon, at Pylos, who appears titleless in the written record but whom modern scholars regard as probably a king.

 A number of local officials positioned by the wanax appear to be in charge of the districts, such as ko-re-te (koreter, "governor"), po-ro-ko-re-te (prokoreter, "deputy") and the da-mo-ko-ro (damokoros, "one who takes care of a damos"), the latter probably being appointed to take charge of the commune.
 A council of elders was chaired, the ke-ro-si-ja (cf. γερουσία, gerousía).
 The basileus, who in later Greek society was the name of the king, refers to communal officials.

 In general, Mycenaean society appears to have been divided into two groups of free men: the king's entourage, who conducted administrative duties at the palace, and the people, da-mo.
 These last were watched over by royal agents and were obliged to perform duties for and pay taxes to the palace.
 Among those who could be found in the palace were well-to-do high officials, who probably lived in the vast residences found in proximity to Mycenaean palaces, but also others, tied by their work to the palace and not necessarily better off than the members of the da-mo, such as craftsmen, farmers, and perhaps merchants.
 Occupying a lower rung of the social ladder were the slaves, do-e-ro, (cf. δοῦλος, doúlos).
 These are recorded in the texts as working either for the palace or for specific deities.